Jan Janszoon van Hoorn's expedition of 1633: Division and return

-On 18 September, the fleet came 24 or 27 mi due south of Pan de Matanzas (a hill near Matanzas, Cuba).
-At this point, some of the company wished to cruise for prizes.
-Consequently, the Otter and the sloops stayed behind, with the rest of the fleet proceeding to open ocean via the Old Bahama Channel.
+Van Hoorn entered the Straits of Florida by 18 September, when the WIC fleet came within some 24 or 27 mi of Pan de Matanzas, a prominent hill and sea mark near modern Matanzas, Cuba.
+At this point, some of the company wished to cruise for additional Spanish prizes before leaving the West Indies.
+Consequently, the admiral left the Otter, Nachtegael and the sloops under the command of Cornelis Jol, and then proceeded with the rest of the fleet (the ships and the Brack) to open ocean via the Old Bahama Channel.
+Van Hoorn reached Texel, North Holland on 11 November 1633, thus bringing the main leg of the privateering expedition to a close.

-Under command of Cornelis Jol, the Otter and the sloops Nachtegael and Gijsselingh were to set course for Cape San Antonio and cruise the southern coast of Cuba, heading for Tortuga, where the crew were to ascertain whether the Spanish had captured St. Martin, and thereafter undertake 'what is convenient in the service of the Company'.
+Jol's splinter division were to set course back to Cape San Antonio, on Cuba's east, and from there cruise the southern coast of said island, stopping in Tortuga, in Hispaniola's northwest, to ascertain whether the Spanish had really captured Saint Martin, and thereafter undertake "what is convenient in the service of the Company".